Can the Waymo Open Motion Dataset Support Realistic Behavioral Modeling? A Validation Study with Naturalistic Trajectories: Lane-changing Behavior Analysis

 where the sample means are given by $\bar{d}^{\text{LC}}_{\mathcal{PW}} = \frac{1}{n_1} \sum_{i=1}^{n_1} d_i^{\mathcal{PW}}$ and $\bar{d}^{\text{LC}}_{\mathcal{WW}} = \frac{1}{n_2} \sum_{j=1}^{n_2} d_j^{\mathcal{WW}}$.
 Under the null hypothesis that the PHX and WOMD lane-change behaviors arise from the same underlying distribution, the labels of the pooled set $\mathcal{D} = \mathcal{D}_{\mathcal{PW}} \cup \mathcal{D}_{\mathcal{WW}}$ are randomly permuted $B = 5{,}000$ times.
 For each permutation, we recompute the difference in means, yielding a null distribution $\{T_1^\ast, T_2^\ast, \dots, T_B^\ast\}$.
 The empirical $p$-value is then calculated as

 corresponding to the one-sided hypothesis test

 The observed mean difference was found to be $\bar{T}^{\text{LC}}_{\text{obs}} = 0.1803$.
 The permutation test yielded a $p$-value of $p = 0.0086$, indicating that the cross-set distances are statistically larger than the internal variability of WOMD.
+The main message is that several everyday lane changes observed in PHX are more dissimilar to any WOMD lane change than typical WOMD lane changes are to one another.
+We emphasize that this conclusion is based on 13 lane-changing episodes from PHX and 200 comparator episodes from WOMD; while the permutation test p-value indicates a statistically detectable difference at this sample size, the effect size and qualitative shape of the distance distributions are more informative than the exact p-value.
 Figure~\ref{fig:permutation_dtw_lc} visualizes the null distribution of mean differences and the observed test statistic.
 These results suggest that the lane-changing dynamics observed in PHX do not lie within the behavioral envelope of WOMD, despite accounting for distance and velocity error in the PHX measurements.
 Thus, caution is warranted when using WOMD to model lane-changing behavior.